beam-telemetry/telemetry_metrics/docs/writing_reporters.md

 ### Detaching the handlers on termination

 To leave the system in a clean state, the reporter should detach the event handlers it installed when it's being stopped or terminated unexpectedely.
-This can be done by trapping exists in the `init` function and implementing the terminate callback, or having a dedicated process responsible only for the cleanup (e.g. by using monitors).
+This can be done by trapping exits in the `init` function and implementing the terminate callback, or having a dedicated process responsible only for the cleanup (e.g. by using monitors).